bu-ist/bu-blocks/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin to centrally manage all BU editor blocks for the new WordPress editor.
+BU Blocks is a WordPress plugin that registers additional blocks for the new WordPress editor, and provides a way to centrally manage all available blocks.

 ## Description ##

-The BU Blocks plugin is intended to contain all blocks created for any BU website.
-Once activated, an administrator to the site can enable or disable any number of blocks to be used for a given site.
-The goal is to re-use editor blocks that may have already been created to reduce development time, and allow site adminstrators to control which blocks are required for a site to reduce clutter and noise in the editor.
+BU Blocks provides content editors with additional blocks for the new WordPress editor.
+These blocks were built for various sites within the BU WordPress ecosystem and have been tested and designed to be re-used for any project.

+Secondly, BU Blocks gives site administrators the ability to globally enable or disable any block (from WordPress core or 3rd party plugins and themes) on the plugin settings page.
+Developers also will have this ability via hooks and filters.

+BU Blocks aims to reduce development time by providing this continously updated repository of editor blocks that have been required and used on previous projects so less time is spent reinventing the wheel.
+And since a site may __not__ need all the blocks, site administrators and developers have the ability to turn off ones that are not relevant.

 ## Dependencies ##
 * [Gutenberg plugin 3.8](https://wordpress.org/plugins/gutenberg/)